How to apply for benefits

 Costs are assumed to be accumulated at the time of treatment or examination.
 When reviewing annual reimbursement totals, the grounds for compensation are determined by the time of treatment.
 The time of payment is not relevant.

-A reimbursement by the sickness fund requires that you have a medical certificate before seeking treatment or examination.
-Examination and treatment referrals and referrals to physical therapy are valid for one year.
-A dentist’s referral to a dental hygienist is valid for two years.
+A reimbursement by the sickness fund requires that you have a medical certificate from a specialist in psychiatry, a specialist in oral and maxillofacial surgery, and a dentist before seeking treatment or examination.
+Examination and treatment referrals are valid for one year and a dentist’s referral to a dental hygienist is valid for two years.
+Otherwise, treatment and examinations do not require a doctor’s referral.

 Are there limitations to reimbursements?